GoogleCloudPlatform/community/tutorials/pci-tokenizer/index.md

 This service relies on a secret encryption key stored in the [config/*.json](./config/) files.
 Before deploying to production, this plaintext key should be switched to a Cloud KMS wrapped key which will add an additional layer of security.
 See [DLP format-preserving encryption (FPE)](https://cloud.google.com/dlp/docs/deidentify-sensitive-data#cryptoreplaceffxfpeconfig) for information on how to wrap crypto keys.

 ### Access control
 Setting the --no-allow-unauthenticated prevents anonymous calls to your tokenization service.
 In order to grant access, you must navigate to [your tokenization service in the console](https://pantheon.corp.google.com/run) and add the service accounts and users authorized to invoke the service.
+They will need to be granted the [Cloud Run Invoker](https://cloud.google.com/run/docs/reference/iam/roles) IAM role.

 ### Salting and additional encryption
 The userID provided in the tokenization and detokenization requests is both a salt and validating factor.
 The addition of additional salt or encryption wrappers is possible by modifying [app.js](./src/app.js).